-Currently, the plan is to have a single exam, scheduled for April 12 (date highly subject to change) that covers primarily the material on top-down and bottom-up parsing in Ch.
-4.1-4.8 of the textbook.
-A second exam may also be given (date TBA), in which case each exam is worth 20% of the grade.
+The course will have a single exam, scheduled for April 14, that covers primarily the material on top-down and bottom-up parsing in Ch.
+4.1-4.8 of the textbook and the optimization topics covered from Ch.
+9. Please consult the list of exam topics.

 The project consists of implementing a compiler front-end, in four parts: lexical analysis routines, a parser, symbol table management routines, and semantic routines.
 Each piece must be integrated with what has been completed previously.
 The project will be implemented in Java.
 It is strongly recommended that you use IntelliJ IDEA, a powerful IDE for Java development that is free for educational use.